What is Catalyst?

 - Project follows Submission Guidelines (previous tab)

-- Team registered no later than 11:59pm on TBA; Registration form is on the main Catalyst page
+- For summer A, teams must be registered no later than 11:59pm on Sunday, May 28th; Registration form is on the main Catalyst page

 - Attendance is required and part of your grade for IDS 1359